jobschepens/mlschool-text/README.md

 ```
 .
-├── data/                 # For storing input data (e.g., seed words).
-(Not tracked by Git)
+├── data/                 # Reference psycholinguistic datasets
-├── notebooks/            # Jupyter notebooks for analysis and the practical session.
+├── notebooks/            # Interactive Jupyter notebooks for the practical session
-├── output/               # For storing large generated files (e.g., corpora).
-(Not tracked by Git)
+├── output/               # Pre-generated corpora and predictors (included for sharing)
-├── scripts/              # Python scripts for corpus generation.
+├── scripts/              # Python scripts for corpus generation
-├── .env                  # For storing API keys (e.g., OPENROUTER_API_KEY).
-(Not tracked by Git)
+├── .env                  # For storing API keys (create locally, not tracked by Git)
-├── .gitignore            # Specifies files and directories to be ignored by Git.
+├── .gitignore            # Specifies files and directories to be ignored by Git
-├── README.md             # This file.
+├── README.md             # This file
-└── requirements.txt      # Python dependencies for the project.
+├── requirements.txt      # Python dependencies for local installation
+├── requirements_colab.txt # Dependencies for Google Colab
+└── environment.yml       # Conda environment for Binder
 ```

 ## Setup and Installation